Dr-andai/Dr-andai.github.io/_posts/2023-06-30-Contraceptive.md

   geom_point(size = 2, shape=21, fill="grey",position = pd)+
   theme_few()+
   scale_color_manual(values = myColours2)
 plot2

-#Data Source: Kenya National Bureau of Statistics
+# Data Source: Kenya National Bureau of Statistics
+# full code available on GitHub profile
 ```
 <img src="/img/posts/Contraceptives/contraceptive trend.png" width="100%"><img>

-The 2022 KDHS put the prevalence of contraceptive use at 20% and 19% for injectables and implants, respectively, with significant uptake of implants which are increasingly overtaking the use of injectables.
-Tsui et al. 2017 observed that implants may be addressing contraceptive demand for limiting, as opposed to spacing, methods as across these survey settings, there is little degradation in injectable use even with rising implant use.
+The 2022 KDHS puts the prevalence of contraceptive use at 20% and 19% for injectables and implants, respectively, with significant uptake of implants which are increasingly overtaking the use of injectables.
+Tsui et al. observed that implants may be addressing contraceptive demand for limiting, as opposed to spacing, methods as across these survey settings, there is little degradation in injectable use even with rising implant use.
 This trend is slowly being reflected across Sub-Saharan Africa, where the changing composition of contraceptive methods used by married Sub-Saharan African women, first with injectables and then with implants, is unique in the history of international family planning, where the narrative has centred on the use of IUDs, sterilisation, and pills (*Tsui et al. 2017*).

 <img src="/img/posts/Contraceptives/contraceptive trend2.png" width="100%"><img>